polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 2. Within the RDP session to the **adPDC** Azure VM, start Internet Explorer, browse to the Azure portal at <https://portal.azure.com>.

-3. When prompted, sign in to the Azure subscription you are using in this lab.
+3. When prompted, sign into the Azure subscription you are using in this lab.

 4. Navigate to the **s03-ascs-0** VM blade in the Azure portal, and use the **Connect** icon in the toolbar to establish an RDP session to that VM.
 When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.